 1. Series I: Currency Derivatives Certification Examination

-This certification offers the knowledge of fundamentals about currency derivatives market and its operations, including trading and settlement mechanisms and investment strategies.
+This certification offers the knowledge of fundamentals about the currency derivatives market and its operations, including trading and settlement mechanisms and investment strategies.

-This certificate is mandatory for dealers handling currency enabled terminals.
+This certificate is mandatory for dealers handling currency-enabled terminals.

 2. Series-VIII: Equity Derivatives Certification Examination

-This certification is based on knowledge of fundamentals about equity and derivatives market and its operations, including trading and settlement mechanisms.
+This certification is based on knowledge of fundamentals about the equity and derivatives market and its operations, including trading and settlement mechanisms.

 3. Series V A: Mutual Fund Distributors Certification Examination